 One Health.
 One Mission.
-One Global System
+One Global System.

 GLEWS+ is a joint initiative of FAO, WHO, and WOAH.
 It helps detect, verify, and respond to health threats at the human-animal interface.